gfxstrand/wayland-java/README.md

 ## Current state of the library

-Right now, wayland-java is nowhere close to production code; I would call it an early alpha at best.
-Very little is commented and it probably has a plethora of bugs.
-However, it is working well enough to backend the bits of my app that I have working.
+The wayland-java library is useable, but I am not yet ready to make guarantees about API stability.
+There are probably a lot of bugs, but I welcome bug reports!
+It is working well enough to backend the bits of my app that I have working.

 ## Building wayland-java locally